LukasManinger/Predicting-Human-Similarity-Judgments-Using-Normalizing-Flows/README.md

 Use `--help` to get information about optional command line arguments.

-Pretrained models can be downloaded from [Hessenbox](https://hessenbox.tu-darmstadt.de/getlink/fiJRjP6ivPqSrwBGKmQvELCC/Predicting%20Human%20Similarity%20Judgments%20Using%20Normalizing%20Flows).
+A pretrained model can be downloaded from [Hessenbox](https://hessenbox.tu-darmstadt.de/getlink/fiJRjP6ivPqSrwBGKmQvELCC/Predicting%20Human%20Similarity%20Judgments%20Using%20Normalizing%20Flows).
 Just put `resnet-D-2_2022-10-05_10:20:37` into `src/resnet/safe`.

 ### Fit a PCA